christineadriane/cevora-copilotstudio-training/labs/lab-05/README.md

 7. Add a Message node.
 Compose the final aggregated message, e.g.:
 ```
-Here is your HR guidance along with clear action items you may need to complete:
+Here is your HR guidance along with clear action items you may need to complete

 Original Information:

 {System.Response.FormattedText}

 Action Items:

 {Topic.hr_action_items.text}
 ```
 9. Rename and Save